 The urogenital ridge ( euro– urinary system, genital-genital/ reproductive system) forms the bipotential gonad in which WT1, GATA4, SOX9 and DMRT1 genes expressed.
 Here the bipotential gonad has the capacity to develop into male or female.

 At this stage of embryogenesis, if SRY is expressed, the bipotential gonad develops testis otherwise if not expressed it develops into an ovary.
 The process of switching on or off of the SRY gene expression is arbitrary.
-Yet, autosomal genes have the influence on SRY gene expression.
+Yet, autosomal genes have an influence on SRY gene expression.

 This is the actual process of sex development.
 But in some cases, the uncontrolled translocation, replication and gene expression dysregulates the entire process. and an individual may develop several DSD (Disorders of sex).